 Lighthouses of the Bahamas

-The Bahamas are an archipelago of several thousand islands and cays
+The Bahamas is an archipelago of several thousand islands and cays

 stretching southeast from Florida, north of Cuba.
 Settled by the British